smartworkz-kyriacos/sagemaker-studio-workshop/content/train/lab-3.8-tuning.md

     region = boto3.Session().region_name

     sm = boto3.Session().client(service_name="sagemaker", region_name=region)

-# PRE-REQUISITE: _You need to have succesfully run the notebooks in the `PREPARE`section before you continue with this notebook._
+PRE-REQUISITE: _You need to have successfully run the notebooks in the `PREPAREthe` section before you continue with this notebook._

-# Specify the S3 Location of the Features
+**Specify the S3 Location of the Features**

 In \[ \]:

     %store -r processed_train_data_s3_uri

 In \[ \]: